syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Editing.md

 * `DateTimePicker` control for date-time data type.
 * `DropDownList` control for list of data type.

-Also, you can define the model for all the editTypes controls while editing through EditOptions.
+Also, you can define the model for all the editTypes controls while editing through EJ TagHelper.

 The following table describes the `edit-type` and their corresponding EditOptions of specific data type of the column.